 What are the odds someone with a felony will get hired?

-The odds of getting hired at Chick-fil-A with a felony are uncertain.
-We know that some locations will give the former felon a chance, but others won’t.
-Each location will be different.
+The odds of getting hired at Chick-fil-A with a felony are average.
+We know that some locations will give a former felon a chance, but others won’t.
+Each location will be different, and there are online reports that people with records have gotten hired at this company.

 But let’s keep reading to see how to get a job at Chick-fil-A with a felony!